 Complete the meditation by taking several deep breathes – in through the nose and out through the mouth.
 Slowly open your eyes and take time, before you move, to notice how you feel and what you may sense and see.

-Below is the guided chakra meditation which was mentioned previously.
-It is not the meditation mentioned above but it may help if you have any anxiety with remembering the steps outlined above.
+Below is the guided meditation which I mentioned previously.
+It is not the meditation above but it may help if you have any anxiety with remembering the steps outlined.

 I encourage using both and finding your preference.

 I hope you enjoyed these chakra meditation techniques for beginners.
 If you would like to leave comments or ask further questions please do so in the comments section below and I will respond ASAP.
-Should you wish to contact me directly you can do so by clicking here.
+Should you wish you can use this link to contact me directly.

 Wishing you much love and light always.